 - In the fan-made Mega Man movie, when Mega Man destroys Wily's castle all is well and the city is saved...
 Except for the fact that giant hunks of metal are raining down on the city and are most likely striking people down where they stand.

 - Averted in The Stalking Zuko Series, that is pointed out to the Gaang that when Aang teamed up with Ocean Spirit in the Siege of North, countless of Fire Nation soldiers drowned or froze to death and it was the most devastating loss in Fire Nation history.
 The Gaang find out that a lot of Fire Nation people knew someone or had a family member or friend die in the Siege.

 Films — Animation

-Also, The Iron Giant only became benevolent due to having an accident that gave him amnesia.
+- In The Iron Giant, as Cracked so aptly postulated, what happens after the other members of his kind show up on Earth?
+Also, the Iron Giant only became benevolent due to having an accident that gave him amnesia.
 What happens if the nuke that exploded in his face ended up doing the opposite?
 Due to the fact he was self-repairing, he could have accidentally been restored back to his factory settings?

 Films — Live-Action

 - District 9, even though the ending itself was bittersweet enough, with Wikus losing what remaining humanity he has left, there is the possibility that once Christopher returns to his home planet the other Prawns won't be too pleased to know what happens to the others who are still held captive.
 Given the kind of technology they have, the human race will not only be facing a possible alien invasion but also suffer a similar fate, or something much worse than what they put the captive Prawns through.